 7. Try Couples Therapy

-Sometimes the loneliness in us might stem from deeper issues, such as abandonment or attachment issues.
+Sometimes loneliness in a relationship might stem from deeper issues, such as abandonment or attachment issues.
 Find a couples therapist who is trained to deal with these issues and address them to begin healing.

 Tips to find a therapist include:

-- Using an online directory to filter search results to find someone offering couples counseling who is a good fit for you.
+- Using an online directory to filter search results to find someone offering couples counseling and who is a good fit for you

 - Call your insurance company to find out who is in network in your area